 - Take out the filter and tilt it toward the light.
 If you can’t see light through it, use a new one.

 - Install the new filter with the arrow motioning toward the heating system to keep damage from happening.

-Flat filters should be replaced monthly, while pleated filters should be used for somewhere in the vicinity of three months.
-You can also buy a washable filter that will last about 10 years.
+Flat filters should be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you may have to put in a new filter more often.